Calling Dr. Death

-Calling Dr. Death is a 1943 Inner Sanctum mystery film.
-The "Inner Sanctum" franchise originated with a popular radio series and all of the films star Lon Chaney, Jr. The movie stars Chaney, Jr. and Patricia Morison, and was directed by Reginald Le Borg.
-Chaney, Jr. plays a neurologist, Dr. Mark Steele, who loses memory of the past few days after learning that his wife has been brutally murdered.
+Calling Dr. Death is a 1943 mystery film, and the first installment in The Inner Sanctum Mysteries anthological film series, which was based on the popular radio series of the same name, the film stars Chaney Jr. and Patricia Morison, and was directed by Reginald Le Borg.
+Chaney Jr. plays a neurologist, Dr. Mark Steele, who loses memory of the past few days after learning that his wife has been brutally murdered.
 Aware of his wife's infidelity and believing he could be the killer, Steele asks his office nurse Stella Madden to help him recover his lost memories.

 Plot

-A respected neurologist, Dr. Mark Steele (Lon Chaney, Jr.) treats his patients successfully with hypnosis, but has troubles of his own from a marriage falling apart, that he cannot treat himself in the same way.
+A respected neurologist, Dr. Mark Steele (Lon Chaney Jr.) treats his patients successfully with hypnosis, but has troubles of his own from a marriage falling apart, that he cannot treat himself in the same way.
 His wife Maria (Ramsay Ames) is cheating on him on a regular basis, which is something Mark is well aware of.
 When Maria returns home one night in the early morning hours after a rendez-vous with her lover, Mark finally tells her that he has had enough and that he wants a divorce.
 Maria, who is leading a very comfortable life as a doctor's wife, refuses her consent to a divorce, and laughs at him as she does so.
 That night Mark has a dream about strangling his wife to death.

 When Maria goes away for the weekend, Mark decides to leave and gets into his car and drives off.
 Come Monday morning he wakes up in his office only to learn that he is suffering a mental blackout and that the memories of the weekend is missing.
 He is informed by the police that his wife has been murdered, and that her face was disfigured by some kind of acid.
 Mark begins to worry about not remembering the slightest thing about his own actions during the weekend.